Ellen von Unwerth: Early life and education

-Von Unwerth was born in Frankfurt, West Germany.
+Unwerth was born in Frankfurt, West Germany.
 As an orphan, during her early childhood, she often ended up in Bavarian foster care systems.
-Eventually, von Unwerth was able to graduate high school in Munich, where she would work as a circus magician's assistant for three years.
+Eventually, Unwerth was able to graduate high school in Munich, where she would work as a circus magician's assistant for three years.

 Modelling

-At the age of twenty while walking down the street, von Unwerth was asked by a photographer if she ever thought about having a modeling career.
-She decided to give modeling a chance and moved to Paris where she had a successful modeling career for ten years.
+At the age of twenty while walking down the street, Unwerth was asked by a photographer if she ever thought about having a modeling career.
+She decided to give modeling a chance and moved to Paris where she had a successful modeling career for 7 years.

 Photography

-However, von Unwerth felt that as a model, she did not have the freedom to decide where and how her image would be used.
+However, Unwerth felt that as a model, she did not have the freedom to decide where and how her image would be used.
 Her boyfriend at the time gave her a camera, leading to an impromptu photo shoot in Kenya by her of her model colleagues.
-When the photos were published, von Unwerth decided that this was the new path she would take in life, as the demand for her photography skills outgrew her demand as a model.
+When the photos were published, Unwerth decided that this was the new path she would take in life, as the demand for her photography skills outgrew her demand as a model.

-Von Unwerth's first notable work was when she first photographed Claudia Schiffer in 1989.
+Unwerth's first notable work was when she first photographed Claudia Schiffer in 1989.
 Her work has been published in Vogue, Vanity Fair, Interview, The Face, Arena, Twill, L'Uomo Vogue, I-D, and Playboy, and she has published several books of photography.

-Von Unwerth did promotional photography for Duran Duran from 1994 to 1997 and did some photography for their 1990 album Liberty and 1997 album Medazzaland.
+Unwerth did promotional photography for Duran Duran from 1994 to 1997 and did some photography for their 1990 album Liberty and 1997 album Medazzaland.
 Her work has been used on other album covers including Bananarama's Pop Life (1991), Belinda Carlisle's A Woman and a Man (1996), Cathy Dennis' Am I the Kinda Girl?
 (1996), Janet Jackson's The Velvet Rope (1997), All Saints' Saints & Sinners (2000), Dido's Life for Rent (2003), Britney Spears' Blackout (2007), Christina Aguilera's Back To Basics (2006) and Keeps Gettin' Better: A Decade of Hits and Rihanna's Rated R and Talk That Talk.
 She also shot the cover of Hole's album Live Through This (1994).

 She shows women in enticing ways without objectifying them.
 In an interview with V Magazine, she said: "I never force women to do anything, but I give them roles to play so they are always active and empowered.
 In a 2018 interview with Harper's Bazaar, she explained her feminist approach to photography: "The women in my pictures are always strong, even if they are also sexy.
 My women always look self-assured.
 I try to make them look as beautiful as they can because every woman wants to feel beautiful, sexy and powerful.
 That's what I try to do."